Generating Samples of Stationary Distributions of Weakly Interacting Diffusion Models Without Finite Particle Truncation: A Weak Generative Approach: Main method

 The presence of the convolution term $K * p$ introduces nonlinearity into the operator.
-Consequently, the core challenge in applying WGS to this context is the efficient and stable evaluation of the interaction term $K * p$ during optimization.

-In the following, we introduce two strategies for implementing WGS in the McKean--Vlasov setting: \begin{itemize} \item An Implicit iteration that plugs the generative map $G_\theta$ directly into the interaction term; \item A Picard iteration that decouples the generative map $G_\theta$ from the convolution term by using a fixed approximation from the previous step. \end{itemize} These two approaches offer different trade-offs in terms of stability, convergence, and implementation complexity.
+Consequently, the core challenge in this context is the efficient and stable evaluation of the interaction term $K * p$ during optimization.
+In the following, we introduce two strategies for implementing WGS in the McKean--Vlasov setting: \begin{itemize} \item The implicit iteration that plugs the generative map $G_{\bm{\theta}}$ directly into the interaction term; \item The Picard iteration that decouples the generative map $G_{\bm{\theta}}$ from the convolution term by using a frozen distribution from the previous step for the interaction. \end{itemize} These two approaches offer different trade-offs in terms of stability, convergence, and implementation complexity.